-Hello friends! in this post we will be learning about – Adhoc testing.
-As the name suggests Adhoc testing is an informal and unstructured way of testing any application.
-The main aim of Adhoc testing is to uncover the defects which are otherwise not found by following normal testing process.
+Hello friends! in this post, we will be learning about – Adhoc testing.
+As the name suggests it is an informal and unstructured way of testing any application.
+The main aim of Adhoc testing is to uncover the defects which are otherwise not found by following the normal testing process.

 Features of Adhoc testing

 - It is unplanned and unstructured.
 No planning is required for performing adhoc testing.